 Ever had appliance stop working properly all of the sudden, the claimed it short-circuited?
-Short circuit is a term people use for almost any malfunctioning electrical device, but in the world of electricians the term refers to a specific occurance that’s somewhat commonly seen.
-Electricity flows; there are properties of this flow that differ from the way liquids and gases flow, but in other ways it’s quite similar.
-The most important similarity to focus on for understanding short circuits is that electricity follows the path of least resistance, much like fluids do.
+A short circuit is a term people use for almost any malfunctioning electrical device, but in the world of electricians, the term refers to a specific occurrence that’s somewhat commonly seen.
+Electricity flows; there are properties of this flow that differ from the way liquids and gases flow, but in other ways, it’s quite similar.
+The most important similarity to focus on for understanding short circuits is that electricity follows the path of least resistance, much as fluids do.
 A short circuit, then, occurs when a new path opens up to your electrical current that is shorter than it’s regular path, and thus has less resistance.
 The lowered resistance will cause more heat in the system, which can lead to nasty things like burns, fires and explosions.

 There can be dire consequences to short circuits.
 The risk of serious burns and electrical shocks from exposed wiring is enough on it’s own; when you consider that a severe short circuit can cause a fire in your home, it’s easy to see why the problem should be treated with urgency.
 Cutting off power to an area where there’s a suspected short circuit until electricians arrive is a good safeguard.
 According to the National Fire Protection Agency, an average of about 9000 fires per year were caused by electricity in the USA; stay safe, don’t risk a house fire, and call an electrician!